City State of the Invincible Overlord: Reception

 In the October-November 1977 edition of White Dwarf (Issue #3), Don Turnbull gave a thumbs up to the 1977 Judges Guild edition, saying, "The result is something of a triumph, a labour of love (and considerable headache) for the designer and coordinator.
 It should be welcome in any fantasy gamer's collection."

 Patrick Amory reviewed City State of the Invincible Overlord for Different Worlds magazine and stated that "the City-State generally deserves the praise it gets and is well-worth the money".

 In the August 1988 edition of Dragon (Issue #136), Jim Bambra was impressed with the production values of the 1987 Mayfair edition, calling it "an impressive looking package."
-But Bambra was disappointed by the contents compared to the original Judges Guild editions, saying, "Gone are the winding alleys and jumbled buildings, now replaced by a pretty but unconvincing suburban playground.
+Bambra was disappointed by the contents compared to the original Judges Guild editions, saying, "Gone are the winding alleys and jumbled buildings, now replaced by a pretty but unconvincing suburban playground.
 Buildings stand in their own spacious grounds, making the city look like nothing more than a sprawling village enclosed by stout stone walls.
 No longer are there alleys to get mugged in after dark.
 Gone are the overcrowded streets.
 This city is a town-planner’s dream.
 As such, it is hardly the stuff of a bustling fantasy city."
 He did enjoy the Background & Encounter Book, which he found to be "vibrant and exciting", but found that "As it stands, the city exists on its own, with its background seemingly tacked on as an afterthought."
 He concluded with a firm thumbs down, saying, "The revised City-State of the Invincible Overlord set is a good example of how not to go about designing a city.
 It lacks a cohesive feel, and any atmosphere the City-State may have had is lost in a mass of individual location descriptions.
-Ten years ago, this would have been acceptable; today, it’s lackluster and boring.
+Ten years ago, this would have been acceptable; today, it's lackluster and boring.
 Instead of rectifying the faults of the original, Mayfair has amplified them."